 - Identify, for particular applications, the most appropriate remote sensing datasets.

 - Independently using remote sensing software for the analysis of multispectral, hyperspectral, lidar and radar data.

 - Implement approaches to the derivation of products from remote sensing data (e.g., vegetation indices and digital elevation models).

 - Undertake field studies to support the interpretation and analysis of remote sensing data.

 - Be able to apply an object oriented classification of remote sensing imagery

-The module is intended to provide students with a background in advanced processing and analysis of a range of remote sensing data for applications in physical geography, biology, computer science and physics.
+This module is intended to provide students with a background in advanced processing and analysis of a range of remote sensing data with a focus on the practical implementation of methods for environment applications.
 The module also includes a field visit within the local area, during which insight into the interpretation of remote sensing data acquired by a range of sensors will be obtained.